CyberSquire/cybersquire.github.io/_tabs/about.md

 This blog is primarily focused on my preparation for the Offensive Security Certified Professional (OSCP) certification.
 I’ll be sharing my insights, study strategies, and resources that I find helpful along the way.
 Whether you’re a fellow aspiring OSCP candidate, a seasoned professional, or just curious about cybersecurity, I hope you find something valuable here.

 Join me on this journey as I explore the intricacies of penetration testing, share tips for navigating CTFs, and document my progress toward achieving the OSCP.
 Let’s connect, learn, and grow together in this ever-evolving field!

-Feel free to reach out or leave comments—I’d love to hear your thoughts and experiences.
-Happy hacking!